sayhellotoraji/Guvi_Projects_2024/Mini_Project_1/README.md

 # Employee Management System
 ### Developed By Rajasekar T

 A CRUD Application for Employee management is developed using Spring boot.

+Features Developed:
+Implemented Controller, Service, Repository (JPA), Model Layers.
+Tested the application with Mockito & JUnit.
+Added Security features to the application with Spring Security.
+Global Handling of Exceptions with Controller Advice.
+Used Swagger to document and test REST Api Endpoints.

 ## Technologies Used